Mary Nohl HouseMary Nohl (1914-2001)

-The site is not open to the public; however, work by Mary Nohl will be on permanent display at the John Michael Kohler Arts Center Art Preserve, opening in 2020.
+The site is not open to the public; however, work by Mary Nohl is on permanent display at the John Michael Kohler Arts Center's Art Preserve in Sheboygan, WI.

 About the Artist/Site